This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Seriously.
+Seriously, this is the first question you should ask yourself.
 WHY do you want to travel?

 First knowing why you want to do anything is important.
-If your WHY is clear and strong enough you’ll commit to it and make it happen.
+If your WHY is clear and strong enough, you’ll commit to it and make it happen.

 For me, travel is more than checking things off my list.

-Sure it’s nice to get that photo in front of the Grand Canyon and post it on Facebook bragging to your friends, but is there something deeper you want to fulfill?
+Sure, it’s nice to get that photo in front of the Grand Canyon and post it on Facebook bragging to your friends, but is there something deeper you want to fulfill?

 I don’t travel for the sake of traveling, especially now with young kids because it’s certainly not always relaxing, often the complete opposite.